-Family profiles
+Family profiles from Session 0

-After each pre-group session home visit, you should create a family profile for each family.
+After each pre-program consultation, you should create a family profile for each family.
 You can use the proposed structure on the next page.
 These profiles will help you remember the individual circumstances that each family participating in the programme is experiencing.
 You can also update the profiles as the family progresses through the programme.
 Make a note if there are any particular challenges or situations at home that might be important to remember when delivering the programme.
+This will help you managing the group because you will know each family and remember better (or remind yourself shortly before the next group session) what challenges they face and also what resources they bring along.
+You can structure the family profile according to the guidelines valid in your institution.
+The next page is just a blank page as an example for your notes from the pre-group session meeting with the family.